sharispe/sm-tools-evaluation/README.md

 #### Dataset

+##### Gene Ontology Version

 The version of the Gene Ontology used during the test is the lite version of 2013 03 02 ftp://ftp.geneontology.org/pub/go/godatabase/archive/lite/2013-03-02/

-GOSim & GoSemSim depends on the GO.db package proposed by Bioinconductor.
+GOSim & GoSemSim depends on the GO.db package proposed by Bioconductor and are therefore constrained to be used with the version associated to Bioconductor.
 The version of Bioiconductor which has been used in this test is version 2.12 see http://www.bioconductor.org/packages/2.12/data/annotation/manuals/GO.db/man/GO.db.pdf for details regarding the version of the GO loaded in Bioconductor 2.12.

-FastSemSim loads any GO specified in OBO-XML and the SML is able to load the OWL and OBO formatted versions.
+FastSemSim loads any GO specified in OBO-XML and the SML is able to load the OWL and RDF-XML and OBO formatted versions.

+Downloads:
+* go_20130302-termdb.obo-xml.gz	3.7 MB	3/4/13 10:35:00 AM
+* go_20130302-termdb.rdf-xml.gz	3.7 MB	3/4/13 10:35:00 AM

+##### Input Query

 ##### Term to Term computations